Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 		* It will also display through which interface the root bridge is reached and the cost to get to it.
 		* When viewing information on the actual root bridge, it will just say that it is the root bridge and will not display port and cost fields.
 	* Bridge ID:
-		* Displays information about the switch itself such as its Priority and MAC address.
+		* Displays information about the switch in which the information is being shown such as its Priority and MAC address.

 `SW1(confgi)#show-spanning-tree detail`
 * show similar information to `show spanning-tree`, but with more detail.